-This report replaces the results of GAM Run 15-010 (Bagans and Wade, 2015).
-Values may differ from the previous report resulting from routine updates to the spatial grid file used to define county, groundwater conservation district, and aquifer boundaries, which can impact the calculated water budget values.
+This report replaces the results of GAM Run 16-021 (Wade, 2016).
+Values may differ from the previous report as a result of routine updates to the spatial grid file used to define county, groundwater conservation district, and aquifer boundaries, which can impact the calculated water budget values.
 Additionally, the approach used for analyzing model results is reviewed during each update and may have been refined to better delineate groundwater flows.
-This report also includes a new figure not included in the previous report to help groundwater conservation districts better visualize water budget components.
-Table 1 summarizes the groundwater availability model data required by statute and Figure 1 shows the area of the model from which the values in Table 1 were extracted.
+Table 1 summarizes the groundwater availability model data required by statute.
+Figure 1 shows the area of the model from which the values in Table 1 were extracted.
 Figure 2 provides a generalized diagram of the groundwater flow components provided in Table 1.
-If, after review of the figures, the Calhoun County Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.
+If, after review of the figures, the Brazoria County Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.